yukirang/simple-react-color-picker/README.md

 In your jsx file:

 ```
-import React from 'react'`
+import React from 'react'
-import ReactDOM from 'react-dom'`
+import ReactDOM from 'react-dom'
-import ColorPicker from 'simple-react-color-picker`
+import ColorPicker from 'simple-react-color-picker'

 ...